Iris darwasica: Habitat

 It grows on the sunny, rocky, open mountain slopes.

 They can be found at altitudes of between 700 to 1200 m and 2000 to 2600 m above sea level.

 Conservation

 It is listed as 'endangered', in the 1997 IUCN Red List of Threatened Plants.
 It is still listed on the current Red List.

 In 2012, it was listed as 'Davraz iris' in the Red Data book of Tajikistan, as a 'declining' species.

 It is endangered due to the effects of collecting flowers and economic activity in Tajikistan.

 It has been found within the 'Childukhtaron Nature Reserve' in the Darvaz Mountains, the reserve is 270 km south east of Dushanbe,(the capital city of Tajikistan).

 Cultivation

-It is hardy to European Zone H3, between USDA Zone 5 to Zone 6.
+It is hardy to European Zone H3, between USDA Zone 5 and Zone 6.

 Within the UK, it may be possible to grow the iris within a plant frame.

 It prefers to grow in well drained, sunny situations.

 It is best planted in October.

 It is rare and been in cultivation.

 A specimen was tested for hardiness at Leningrad Botanical Garden in Russia.